cwahn/efp/README.md

 EFP provides sum-type `efp::Maybe` which is also Functor, Applicative, and Monad.

 ### String and formatting
-EFP provides a `String` class tailored for efficient manipulation, akin to a list of characters, supporting operations without explicit null-termination.
+EFP provides a `String` class tailored for efficient manipulation, which is basically `Vector<char>` with some specialization, supporting operations without explicit null-termination.
 The `format` function enables embedded variable formatting, harnessing the library's type-safe templates for concise and expressive string composition at compile-time.

 ### File IO